-Mayo Clinic Laboratories’ full menu of hereditary ataxia testing includes a comprehensive panel that evaluates 198 genes associated with the disorder.
-In addition, we offer focused panels that evaluate for Friedreich’s ataxia and spinocerebellar ataxia, which are among the most common forms of inherited disease.
+Our full menu of hereditary ataxia testing includes both a comprehensive panel and focused panels that evaluate for Friedreich’s ataxia and spinocerebellar ataxia, which are among the most common forms of inherited disease.
 In addition to molecular testing for Friedrich’s ataxia, we offer biochemical testing for frataxin protein analysis.

 Fill out the form below and one of our specialists will be in touch.